 Binary data may come either from binary-valued sensors, or from the binary representation of quantized real measurements.
 Here, we propose a clustering algorithm that applies directly over compressed binary data.
-Our approach is based on sparse binary matrices for compression and on K-means in order to recover the clusters of the original data.
-In the following, after describing the source coding system (Section~\ref{sec:system}), we propose a formulation of the K-means algorithm over binary data in the compressed domain (Section~\ref{sec:method}).
-We then carry a theoretical analysis of the performance of the K-means algorithm in the compressed domain (Section~\ref{sec:perf}).
-We in particular derive approximated error probabilities of each of the two steps of the K-means algorithm.
-The theoretical analysis shows that applying the K-means algorithm in the compressed domain permits to recover the clusters of the original domain.
+Our approach is based on sparse binary matrices for compression and on K-means in order to cluster the compressed binary vectors.
+In order to validate this approach, we further propose a theoretical analysis of the performance of the K-means algorithm in the compressed domain.
+We in particular derive analytical approximated expressions of the error probabilities of each of the two steps of the K-means algorithm.
+The theoretical analysis shows that the K-means algorithm in the compressed domain permits to successfully recover the clusters of the original domain.
 Monte Carlo simulations confirm the accuracy of the obtained approximated error probabilities.
-We also show from Monte Carlo simulations that the practical rate needed to perform K-means over compressed data is lower than the rate that would be needed to reconstruct all the measurements.
+We also show from Monte Carlo simulations that the practical rate needed to perform K-means over compressed data is lower than the rate needed to reconstruct all the measurements.

 The outline of the paper is as follows.
 Section~\ref{sec:system} presents the statistical model we consider for the measurement vectors and describes the source coding technique that will be used in our system.
 Section~\ref{sec:method} introduces the K-means algorithm in the compressed domain.
 Section~\ref{sec:perf} proposes the theoretical analysis of the two steps of the K-means algorithm.
 Section~\ref{sec:results} presents our Monte Carlo simulation results.